Darshak1997/Plaintext-editing/readme.md

 ## To run the challenge:

-1. Clone or download this repo and `cd rethink-plaintext-editing`
+1. Clone or download this repo and go in the directory.
 2. Run `npm install && npm run dev`
 3. Open `localhost:3000` in your browser